 A “B-movie presented in the A-way”, Alien would by no means be a silly or incompetent film.
 Directed by Ridley Scott, who took the film’s production very seriously, and taking heavy inspiration from H.R.
 Giger’s fantastically creepy art design, Alien was released in 1979 to mixed reviews and was a commercial success.

-By watching it so many years later, it is surprising how well the tension and effects hold up.
+Watching it so many years later, it is surprising how well the tension and effects hold up.
 Great care on the part of every mind collaborating to design the movie has resulted in a near-timeless assault on audience’s conception of horror – what human beings fear most being what is on the inside.
 This is not meant just figuratively, but very literally as well: